Macrometacorp/tutorial-jsc8-stream-ws-on-cfw/README.md

     }
 ```

-2. Enable node compatibility in wrangler.toml by adding the below line as jsc8 library assumes a node environment
+2. Add the following in wrangler.toml to enable node compatibility as jsc8 library assumes a node environment
 ```js
 node_compat = true
 ```